 - Interest Rate: Compared to standard bank accounts (yielding sometimes only 0.01%), high yield saving accounts offer amazing returns.
-Currently (July 2019), many are over 2%.
+Currently (in 2021), many are close to 0.5%.

 - Accessibility: Savings accounts are easy to access.
 Typically, you can transfer money to your checking account in only a couple days.

 If you’re not convinced, there are a number of other options you could consider.

 Money market accounts are a bank account that usually require a higher minimum balance.
 Though, in exchange it offers better interest rates and check writing ability (something typically only available with checking accounts).
 However, with the growing popularity of high yield savings accounts, interest rates on money market accounts are not always better.

 Option 2: Certificate of Deposit (CD)

 A Certificate of Deposit (CD) is an account with a fixed time period over which it pays higher than average interest rates.
 However, you can’t access your funds during that time period without paying a penalty fee.
 Essentially, you are giving up your ability to access your funds for a certain time period in exchange for better interest rates.

 Option 3: Bonds